Pinia is the official state management system for Vue.js, designed to be intuitive, flexible, and TypeScript-friendly.

 userStore.fetchUsers();

-Destructuring directly from the store would break reactivity.
+Destructuring the store directly would cause reactivity to be lost.
 That is, if you do this,

 Pinia also allows subscribing to changes in the store’s state.
-Under the hood, it is equivalent to using a watch.
+Under the hood, it’s the equivalent of using a watch.

 const unsubscribe = counter.$subscribe((mutation, state) => {